 Even if the words are spoken by some one we love and trust, who we know never meant to wound us, they can fester and cause walls to built or mistrust to grow.

 I want to give us some tools today straight from the word of God that will help us to be sure that we are not the ones shooting these fiery darts of destruction from our mouths.
 And, they will also help us to teach our children the power of the tongue and how to speak life.

 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.Ephesians 4:29 ESV

-This week, I’ve been teaching my children the power of our words and how they affect others.
+This week, I’ve been teaching my children what the Bible says on the power of our words and how they affect others.
 I am going to put some lesson ideas at the bottom of this post of some scriptures we studied, activities, and songs we sang in case your are interested.

 One of the things I taught them is to ask themselves, “Do my words come from God’s bag?”
 It’s an acronym I made up from Ephesians 4:29:

 B- BUILD UP